MicrosoftDocs/memdocs/memdocs/intune/user-help/turn-off-battery-optimization-android.md

 *Applies to Company Portal app for Android*

-Your organization may require you to turn battery optimization off.
-On some devices battery optimization prevents the Company Portal app from running in the background and receiving necessary updates.
+Your organization may require you to turn off battery optimization.
+On some devices, battery optimization prevents the Company Portal app from running in the background and receiving necessary updates.

 To turn off battery optimization in the Company Portal app for Android:

 1. Sign in to the Company Portal app with your work or school account.
 2. Tap **Settings**.
-3. Next to **Battery Optimization**, flip the switch to turn battery optimization off.
+3. Next to **Battery Optimization**, flip the switch to the **turn off** position.

 Need additional help?
 Contact your IT support person.
 For contact information, sign in to the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980) with your work or school account, and then go to **Helpdesk**.